CraftAcademyLabs/ca_course/5_challenges_in_1_week.md

 #### 2 Aggregated Social Feeds app in Ionic

 #### 3 Rails based rich media fan application
+##### Objective
+Create a website for a band or a celebrity or what have you using content pulled from third party API's like Instagram, Facebook and some of the many [News service API's](http://www.programmableweb.com/category/News%20Services/apis?category=20250) available.

 #### 4 Custom payment module with CC and PayPal

+#### 5 Booking app with Google calendar integration